Taputimu, American Samoa: History

 In 1932, Governor George Landenberger founded the American Samoa Department of Agriculture.
 The department initiated an experimental farm in Taputimu; however, the project saw limited success due to inexperienced management.

 In the early 1930s, Samoan craftsmen built traditional fales on an oval-shaped plot at Taputimu, situated close to the ocean.
 Alongside these, a wooden schoolhouse and a residence for the teacher were constructed under the initiative of the Barstow Foundation.
 The Taputimu school was designed to accommodate only 18 boys, who were selected by the Governor based on recommendations from the matai, with an aim to include representatives from all counties whenever possible.
 Emphasizing quality, the selection process ensured that no boy was excluded due to having a part-Samoan heritage.
 The curriculum offered a blend of Samoan history, culture, and arts, alongside English language studies, Western legal principles, concepts of private property and personal rights, as well as lessons on the government, history, geography, and social structures of Europe and the United States.
 The school was given a five-year period to demonstrate its effectiveness.
-When it commenced operations in September 1935, it marked the first instance of private philanthropy in American Sāmoa, aside from the Red Cross, and quickly proved its value.
+When it commenced operations in September 1935, it marked the first instance of private philanthropy in American Samoa, aside from the Red Cross, and quickly proved its value.